Birkenhead Hamilton Square railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There are toilets, secure parking for 12 cycles, a payphone, an ATM, booking office, a ticket machine and live departure and arrival screens, for passenger information.
 The station does not have a car park though there is a drop-off point.
 Step-free access to the platforms, for wheelchairs and prams, is possible, via the lifts.
 The station also has steps to an exit on Shore Road, once open normally but now only used in emergencies.
 The station also has a shop, in the main booking hall, which opened in 2007 and which sells tickets and snacks.
 On 22 October 2015, free Wi-Fi was installed and introduced at the station.

 Services

 During Monday-Saturday daytime, trains operate at least every five minutes to James Street and around the Liverpool city centre loop.
 In the other direction, trains operate every 15 minutes to each of New Brighton, West Kirby and Chester, and every 30 minutes to Ellesmere Port.
 At other times, trains operate every 30 minutes to each of these four destinations, giving a service every 5–10 minutes to Liverpool.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.